Why Earth Is Special

 Defines the ecliptic plane.
 The ecliptic is Earth’s orbital plane.
 This means Earth is the only planet for which the ecliptic argument of perihelion (ω_ecl) equals the true argument of perihelion — for all other planets, ω_ecl is measured in the wrong plane.

 Defines the balance year.
-The balance year (t = −301,340) is defined as the moment when Earth’s perihelion longitude reaches 270°.
-Jupiter independently locks at 180.08° — within 0.046% of the line of nodes — an emergent result, not a calibration choice.
-See Physical Origin — Balance Year.
+The balance year (t = -302,635) is defined as the moment when Earth’s perihelion longitude reaches 270°.
+See Physical Origin for the role of the balance year in the model.

 Structural Role in the Fibonacci Laws